 Eating fish is also beneficial to your health, including your skin, so aim to have two servings of oily fish such as mackerel.
 Seafood tends to contain essential fatty acids and selenium, which will all help to boost the appearance and elasticity of your skin.

 Exposure to the sun ages your skin and could cause you health problems, so cover up in hot weather.
 Wear light, breathable fabrics to keep your skin cool and comfortable, and protect your face by wearing a sun hat and sunglasses.
 Also, ensure you apply a high SPF sunscreen on any exposed skin.
 Remember, you need to reapply your skin protection at regular intervals throughout the day, aim to reapply it every two hours.
 If you can stay out of the midday sun, then do.

 Treat your skin with care

-Regularly exfoliating your skin is important too, as it will help you to get rid of the sweat, grease and debris on your skin and allow the moisture in.
-Once you’ve cleansed your skin, apply a moisturiser quick sharp, to stop your skin drying out.
+Regularly exfoliating your skin is important too, as it will help you to get rid of the sweat, grease, and debris on your skin and allow the moisture in.
+Once you’ve cleansed your skin, apply a moisturizer quick sharp, to stop your skin from drying out.
 In addition, use a mineral foundation as a part of your daily skincare routine to give your skin a flawless look and improve your complexion over time.